ellisalgernon/PS-tmp/README.md

 > However, this means you must be of legal age in your country of residence to play **PROJECT Skyrim**; it is your responsibility to be aware of your country's age requirements.

-Project Skyrim requires the latest version of the **Special Edition (SE)**.
+Project Skyrim requires the latest version of **Skyrim Special Edition (SSE)** from Steam.
 You do not need - but *can* have - Anniversary Edition (AE).
 The **free Creation Club (CC) content** is required; it is no problem if you own/have installed paid CC content, as well, it will just not be used in this mod list.

 # 2 System Requirements
 ## 2.1 Recommended Hardware Specs